logo

 This next cover was also sent to the UK via the Canadian Air Mail service and is postmarked in Timaru on 12 December, 1930.

-It would have been sent from Auckland to Vancouver on the RMS Aorangi which left on 16 December [10] and travelled from Vancouver to Montreal on the same route as the previous cover.
-However, it would not go on the airmail service to Rimouski as that service only ran in the summer.
+It would have been sent from Auckland to Vancouver on the RMS Aorangi which left on 16 December [10] and arrived in Vancouver on 2 January.

 The first New Zealand airmail stamps were issued on 10 November 1931 and the first acceptances for airmail flights in North America left Auckland on the SS Aorangi on 17 November and arrived in Vancouver on 4 December.